-- 1.7.2 The Town Planner shall arrange for the application to be presented to the Technical Review Group (TRG), at appropriate times during the review process to obtain input from the various departments and boards/commissions that are represented on the TRG.
+- 1.7.1 The Technical Review Group (TRG) is hereby established to provide an opportunity for Town staff, and representatives from Town boards, as appropriate, to review applications and provide comments directly to applicants and to the Planning Board.
+The TRG shall consist of representatives from the Planning Department, Department of Public Works, Police Department, Fire Department, Building Department, Economic Development Department, and from other Town boards and commissions, as appropriate.
+The Planning Board may appoint a representative to the TRG at its option.
+The Chairman of the TRG shall be the Town Planner. - 1.7.2 The Town Planner shall arrange for the application to be presented to the Technical Review Group (TRG), at appropriate times during the review process to obtain input from the various departments and boards/commissions that are represented on the TRG.
 Except as may be provided elsewhere in these regulations or in the Zoning Ordinance, the TRG has no authority to approve projects. - 1.7.3 The TRG members will review all site plans/subdivision plans to determine their conformance with these regulations and any other applicable ordinances and regulations.
 The TRG members shall consider the appropriateness of the proposed plan and any possible adverse consequences that might result if the plan is approved. - 1.7.4 All projects other than conceptual design applications shall go to the TRG prior to submission to the planning board, or at the appropriate time as determined by the Town Planner.
-When deemed necessary by the chairman of the TRG, additional meetings of the TRG may be scheduled to ensure all aspects of a proposed project are
+When deemed necessary by the chairman of the TRG, additional meetings of the TRG may be scheduled to ensure all aspects of a proposed project are properly analyzed.